unsweetened applesauce

 Making applesauce is ridiculously easy!
 All you need for ingredients is…well…apples.
 To make about 9 pints of applesauce you need about 14 pounds of apples.

 Wash and quarter the apples and cut out any bad spots.
 Add apples (peel, core, and all) to a pot and add 1/2 cup of water.
-If you’re using a food mill like that one linked above, you don’t need to peel or core the apples because they will all get separated in the mill.
+If you’re using a food mill like the one linked above, you don’t need to peel or core the apples because they will all get separated in the mill.

-Heat over medium high heat until the water starts to boil.
+Heat over medium-high heat until the water starts to boil.
 Let simmer until the apples soften (about 15-20 minutes), stirring occasionally so the apples don’t burn to the bottom.

 quartered apples